 Jim: Well, no and I can relate.

-Ted: --to ask people to get down to the deep levels and anger’s [not] easy to talk about, ‘cause we’re men.
+Ted: To ask people to get down to the deep levels and anger’s easy to talk about, ‘cause we’re men.
 Let’s get angry.
-Let’s just fight it out on the field and work through it and shake hands at the end, hug, walk away and we’ll be friends.
+Let’s just right it out on the field and work through it and shake hands at the end, hug, walk away and we’ll be friends.

 But you get a bunch of guys sittin’ around, talkin’ about the primary emotions that lead to the anger, that takes us to a place where we start peelin’ back the layers, goin’, “Oh, I don’t know if I want to talk about that.”

 Jim: Well, you’ve opened the door.
 I think we need to.
 What does that look like when you sit around?
 What are those primary emotions?

 Ted: Phew!
 Yeah and this is Bob Paul and Greg Smalley and Gary Smalley, have for just years been pounding this into me as those core fears.
 Uh, we also call ‘em “buttons.”
 They’re just like little atomic bombs going off inside of you when - when something happens, when an event or a circumstance happens to you and - and for me, you know, Amy and I, we’re very different.
 And she has a completely - her core fears - opposite of mine.
 Hers are disconnection, when she feels disconnected from someone.
 You know, that emotion flares.